mmistakes/minimal-mistakes/_posts/2018-09-07-GPO-apply-only-once.md

 date: '2018-09-07'
 ---

-Every so often you need a Group Policy that will be applied just once.
+Every so often you need a Group Policy (or a part of it) that will be applied just once.
 Set a setting and be done with it.
 I have used this in the past to deploy a scheduled task or quickly deploy an executable to a few computers.
 These are all examples of situations where you need the GPO to do his thing once and not more than once.

 So recently i had a new problem.
-Our new line op laptops didn't have a driver to use with a port-replicator.
+Our new models of laptops didn't have a driver to use with a port-replicator.
 Since not all branch-offices use a port-replicator, the drivers are not included in our basic image when staging a computer.
 For reasons i won't disclose, using SCCM was not an option.
 So i looked into multiple options.